UNIBEN justifies attempt to impose N20,000 late registration fee on students

-The University of Benin (UNIBEN) said the growing worrisome trend of students’ late registration was the reason for the introduction of the N20,000 late registration fee.
+The University of Benin (UNIBEN) said the growing worrisome trend of students’ late registration was reason for introduction of the N20,000 late registration fee.

 The Vice-Chancellor of the University, Prof. Lilian Salami, made the assertion at a news conference on Friday in Benin.

-Salami explained that the behaviour amongst students had continued to have a negative downstream impact on the institution’s operations, and ability to deliver the quality of education and students’ support she promised and committed to, as vice-chancellor.
+Salami explained that the behaviour amongst students had continued to have negative down-stream impact on the institution’s operations, and ability to deliver the quality of education and students’ support she promised and committed to, as vice-chancellor.

 Beyond this, she said, research further showed that there was a direct correlation between late registration and poor student academic performance.